Deschamps seeks to bring Midas touch back to France

 Before going to Italy, Deschamps steered Monaco to victory in the League Cup and to the Champions League final.
 After the Serie B title with Juve, Marseille won their first French league title in 18 years under Deschamps.

-It followed a successful playing career during which he favoured pragmatism over swashbuckling midfield play which brought him honors at Marseille, Juventus and Chelsea.
+It followed a successful playing career during which he favoured pragmatism over swashbuckling midfield play which brought him honours at Marseille, Juventus and Chelsea.

 He came close with Valencia too, who were runners-up in the 2001 Champions League final in the twilight of his on-field career.